-As mentioned previously, governments across the world are focusing heavily on decarbonized hydrogen through investments, low-carbon hydrogen subsidies, emission trading schemes, carbon taxes, etc. The regulatory landscape is fast evolving, so it is crucial for organizations to assess, evaluate, and monitor these options.
+As mentioned previously, governments across the world are focusing heavily on decarbonized hydrogen through investments, low-carbon hydrogen subsidies, emission trading schemes, carbon taxes, etc. The of organizations believe that the clean hydrogen economy will create wealth and substantial job opportunities regulatory landscape is fast evolving, so it is crucial for organizations to assess, evaluate, and monitor these options.
 Our research shows that 64 percent of E&U organizations see inadequate government funding today as a key impediment to progress in this space.